Patras

-As of the 2011 census, the city of Patras has a population of 167,446 and the municipal unit has 170,896 inhabitants; the municipality has 213,984 inhabitants.
-The population of its functional urban area was 217,555 in 2011.
+As of the 2021 census, the municipality of Patras has a population of 215,922, while the urban population is 173,600.
 The core settlement has a history spanning four millennia.
-In the Roman period, it had become a cosmopolitan center of the eastern Mediterranean whilst, according to the Christian tradition, it was also the place of Saint Andrew's martyrdom.
+In the Roman period, it had become a cosmopolitan centre of the eastern Mediterranean whilst, according to the Christian tradition, it was also the place of Saint Andrew's martyrdom.